rintnetwork/front-end/src/content/glossary/index.md

 ### network {#network}

-Referring to the Ethereum network, a peer-to-peer network that propagates transactions and blocks to every Ethereum node (network participant).
+Referring to the ethereum network, a peer-to-peer network that propagates transactions and blocks to every ethereum node (network participant).

 <DocLink to="/developers/docs/networks/" title="Networks" />

 ### non-fungible token (NFT) {#nft}

 Also known as a "deed," this is a token standard introduced by the ERC-721 proposal.
-NFTs can be tracked and traded, but each token is unique and distinct; they are not interchangeable like ETH and [ERC-20 tokens](#token-standard).
+NFTs can be tracked and traded, but each token is unique and distinct; they are not interchangeable like rnt and [ERC-20 tokens](#token-standard).
 NFTs can represent ownership of digital or physical assets.

 <DocLink to="/nft/" title="Non-Fungible Tokens (NFTs)" />
 <DocLink to="/developers/docs/standards/tokens/erc-721/" title="ERC-721 Non-Fungible Token Standard" />